I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

 - Drives collaboration among the key stakeholders

-This portfolio Kanban system describes the process states (steps) that an epic passes through on its way to implementation (or rejection) and the collaboration needed for each state, as shown in Figure 1.
+This portfolio Kanban system describes the process states (states) that an epic passes through on its way to implementation (or rejection) and the collaboration needed for each state, as shown in Figure 1.
 Each state of the Kanban is described next.

 Funnel – The funnel is used to capture all new big ideas.
 They can come from any source and may be business or technical concepts (enablers).
 Typical drivers of epics include:

-- Portfolio strategic themes
+- Portfolio Strategic Themes